NathanDraco22/zaptools-dart/README.md

   });

   app.onEvent("myEvent", (context) {
-    // When a event the event "myEvent" is received print("fire!");
+    // When the event "myEvent" is received print("fire!");
    });